I often meet people who ask why they haven’t received a sign from their loved one.

 Finding a feather, unless you live on a farm, is another type of sign.
 Often times they’ll be in our daily path and we might just step over it.
 Stop, pick it up and open you mind.
 Someone may be saying hello from Heaven.
 You will get the answer.
 Charlene Smurthwaite did.

 Have you ever been thinking about someone and a significant song comes on the radio?
 My mother-in-law’s sign is “I’ll Be Watching You.”
 Not watching over you, just watching you.
 “Every move you make, every step you take, I’ll be watching you.”
 I really wish she’d stop doing that!

 My dad’s sign is a single bird.
 Once I entered a writing contest with a story about my dad finding an elf on Christmas Eve.
 I was six and was convinced that he had rescued an elf that had fallen off Blitzen.
 On my dad’s birthday, April 12th, I walked to the mailbox and a bird swarmed me.
 He almost got stuck in my hair.
 I thought I must be near a nest.
 When I opened the mailbox, the notification included a check along with the prize letter.
-The bird perched on my mailbox as I opened it.
+The bird perched on my mailbox and chirped incessantly, as I opened it.
 Now that was a hello from Heaven for sure.

 Another story in Angel Bumps tells of lights turning on and off.
 Paul Hackney asks his daughter, Shannon, to turn street lights on.
 She does.

 Kim Dalphres felt her Grumps presence, like a warm, soft blanket around her as she sobbed, missing him.